Uddhav Thackeray swearing-in: Sonia Gandhi, Arvind Kejriwal among invited

 Bombay HC raps Uddhav oath-ceremony on Shivaji Park grounds

-Reports suggest, Congress leader Rahul Gandhi is likely to skip the swearing-in ceremony Uddhav Thackeray.
+Reports suggest, Congress leader Rahul Gandhi is likely to skip the swearing-in ceremony of Uddhav Thackeray.
 Interim party president Sonia Gandhi, too, is reported to be in two minds, however, the NCP has expressed confidence of presence.

-All Congress chief ministers, MK Stalin, Mamata Banerjee and Arvind Kejriwal have been invited to the swearing-in ceremony tomorrow.
+All Congress chief ministers, M K Stalin, Mamata Banerjee and Arvind Kejriwal have been invited to the swearing-in ceremony tomorrow.

 Thackeray, who heads Shiv Sena, will be sworn in as the 17th chief minister of the state in a grand ceremony at the venue which hosts annual Dussehra rallies of his party.